Mawneys Close and Mowbrays Close Garage sites development

 Mawneys location map

-One of our providers is Centre Point, considered to offer high quality support and able to work well with both professional and young people.
+We use a variety of specialist agencies to provide specialist care.
+One of our providers is Centre Point, who are considered to offer high quality support and are able to work well with both professionals and young people.

 Feedback we’ve had from the Leaving Care Team and the young people residing at existing homes is that they are well supported, which has helped the young people to develop the skills they need to live independently.